-To assist you, sample budget detail worksheets are included in this application guide.
+To assist you, sample budget detail worksheets are included in this application guide as figures 3-7 beginning on page 57.

 Please complete each section of the budget detail worksheets as applicable.
 If you are not requesting anything under a particular budget category, please check the appropriate box in that category indicating that no positions or items are requested.